richardjo/Concat/Concat/Readme.md.md

 ## Concat

 **Concat** is a social media platform to meet new friends groups by matching students by interests and giving them tasks to do like playing online games together, drawing faces using condiments and more!
+The shared objective bonds students together and creates a lasting connection that other social media applications like Facebook Groups don't do.

 Using a human-centered design approach, where we synthesized the "pain-points" of first-year students dealing with the lack of person-to-person connections during COVID, we identified opportunities to improve existing social media apps.
 Students wanted an app to develop meaningful and long-lasting connections.
 We designed Concat with these insights in mind.